 ITEM 5.
-MARKET FOR COMMON EQUITY AND RELATED STOCKHOLDER MATTERS
+MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED STOCKHOLDERS MATTERS AND ISSUER PURCHASE OF EQUITY SECURITIES

-During 2006, the Company's shares become quoted on the OTC Bulletin Board.
-Since its inception, Standard has not paid any dividends on its common stock, and Standard does not anticipate that it will pay dividends in the foreseeable future.
-As at August 31, 2008 Standard had 39 shareholders; three of these shareholders are an officers and directors of Standard.
+Since inception, Standard has not paid any dividends on its common stock and it does not anticipate that it will pay dividends in the foreseeable future.
+As at August 31, 2009, Grosvenor had 46 shareholders; three of these shareholders are an officers and director.